niravb1992/custom-upload/README.md

 $(function(){
 	$('#prettyuploader').prettyupload({
 		actualButton: '#uploader',
+		/*
-		// this is the selector for the <input type="file"/> element inside your #prettyuploader element
+		This is the selector for the <input type="file"/> element inside your #prettyuploader element
+		*/
 		visibleButton: '#trigger',
+		/*
-		// this is the selector for the button that is clicked to open the file chooser
+		This is the selector for the button that is clicked to open the file chooser */
 		onChangeCallback: function(files){

 		}
+		/*
-		// this is the function that will be called when files have been chosen.
-The files parameter is
+		This is the function that will be called when files have been chosen.
-		// the HTML5 FileList object.
+		The files parameter is an HTML5 FileList object, consisting of all the files you've selected.
+		*/
 	});
 });
 ```